jkorb/logicalmethods.ai/content/textbook/sat/index.md

 $$\Set{\Set{l_1^1,\dots,l_{n_1}^1},\dots \Set{l_1^k,\dots,l_{n_k}^k}}$$

-The crucial thing to understand is that in order to make the corresponding formula true, it's sufficient to make one literal form each clause true.
+The crucial thing to understand is that in order to make the corresponding formula true, it's sufficient to make one literal from each clause true.

 Let's start with the "criminally abstract" way of saying what that means: we simply need to find a sequence: